Moto G96 alternatives

 SIM1: Nano, SIM2: Nano

-In this comparison, the Moto G96 with the Qualcomm Snapdragon 7s Gen 2 (4nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to its more efficient chipset.
+In this performance comparison, the Moto G96 with its Qualcomm Snapdragon 7s Gen 2 (4nm) performs better than the Vivo Y18i with the Unisoc Unisoc T612 (12nm), thanks to superior chipset efficiency.

-They offer the same OS update support.
-When it comes to security updates, Moto G96 leads with 3 years of support.
+Both phones offer the same 1 years of OS update support.
+For security updates, Moto G96 offers 3 years of support compared to Vivo Y18i's 2 years.

-Moto G96 has a superior AMOLED display, while Vivo Y18i uses an LCD panel.
-Moreover, it offers a higher 144 Hz refresh rate for smoother scrolling.
-Moto G96 also has a brighter display with 1600 nits, improving outdoor visibility.
-Notably, Moto G96 has a higher resolution display, resulting in sharper visuals.
+Moto G96 features a superior AMOLED display, while Vivo Y18i comes with an LCD panel.
+In terms of smoothness, Moto G96 offers a higher 144 Hz refresh rate, ensuring fluid scrolling and animations.
+Moto G96 also boasts a brighter screen with 1600 nits of peak brightness, enhancing outdoor visibility.
+Notably, Moto G96 offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Moto G96 has a larger 5500 mAh battery for longer usage.
-Moto G96 supports faster wired charging at 33W.
+Moto G96 comes with a larger 5500 mAh battery, which may offer longer usage on a single charge.
+Moto G96 also supports faster wired charging at 33W, compared to 15W on Vivo Y18i.

-Moto G96 offers better water and dust resistance with an IP68 rating.
+Moto G96 offers better protection against water and dust with an IP68 rating.